 A termite swarm occurs when subterranean termites fly from their underground nest in order to form a new colony.
 These winged termites are often mistaken for flying ants, so if you’re unsure, try capturing a few in a glass jar and bringing them to a termite professional to make the positive identification.

 Swarms usually occur in the early spring, between March and May in the Lake George-Albany region.
-However, homeowners rarely see an actual swarm because they happen so quickly.
-You are more likely to find the discarded wings near closed windows, doors, in basements and near other home entry points, since termites intentionally lose their wings after the flight.
+However, homeowners rarely see an actual swarm because it happens so quickly.
+You are more likely to find discarded wings near closed windows, doors, basements, and other home entry points since termites intentionally lose their wings after the flight.